-- It’s sad how many years can go by while saying “it’s too late.”
-With each year, they continue to mount up the stress on a path that doesn’t feed their soul.
+- It’s sad how many years can go by while saying “it’s too late to change now.”
+With each year, the stress and sorrow mounts up and up.
+A high price to pay.

-- The energy of staying on the wrong course (with no end in sight) is far more taxing than making a change.
+- The energy of staying on the wrong course (with no end in sight) is far more taxing than making a change (involving temporary challenges).

-- A transition to something that is at least less stressful can happen more easily than you might think.
+- A transition to something that is at least more neutral than draining can happen more easily than you might think.
 Sometimes a small change makes a huge difference, which then opens your eyes and energy for more possibilities.
 Worth investigating at least.
 (More about “bridge jobs” inside this post.)

 - It’s likely you can find a fulfilling and feasible path that doesn’t require going back to school.
 Thus the transition time could be shorter and simpler than you think.